Fuji vs. Fuji’s FUJINON XF 16-55mm F/2.8 WR Review

 After the X-H1 was announced, I was waiting in anticipation to finally put my unstabilized standard zoom to good use.
 It’s been my primary lens on two trips to the Lake District as of initially posting this review.

-Now that the combination finally exists though, we have the XF 16-80mm F/4 WR OIS meant to be released sometime in 2019.
+Now that the combination finally exists though, we have the XF 16-80mm F/4 WR OIS due out in September of 2019.
 Provided the optical quality is more like the XF 16-55mm F/2.8 WR and less like the XF 18-135mm F/3.5-5.6 WR, I could see that lens becoming my single travel zoom, and on any body I want thanks to OIS.3

 The uncorrected optical faults are glaring, but you have to work pretty hard to see an uncorrected image out of cameras these days.4 That written, there are some primes this zoom can best in certain circumstances.
 The optical quality of XF 18mm F/2 comes to mind.
 Maybe even the XF 23mm F/2 WR.
 The snail-paced focusing speed of the XF 56mm F/1.2 or the positively glacial focusing speed of the XF 60mm F/2.4 Macro.
 But at every notch in the zoom barrel, you could do better, assuming you’re ok to carry more equipment.
 For me, I can tell myself I’ll switch lenses until I’m blue in the face, but I almost never do.